abrander/pnmap/README.md

 Requirements
 ------------

-A working Go environment is required for compiling, and a Linux host is required for running.
+A working Go environment is required for compiling, and a Linux, BSD or macOS host is required for running.

 Compiling
 ---------